Spanish-language version

 These ideas relate to the current and predicted consequences of climate change.

 Most people are aware of the increasing frequency of extreme weather events, which is what climate scientists predicted for a warming world.
 The impacts of climate change on humans and environmental systems have become a focus for resource managers, medical professionals, emergency managers, insurance companies, and military planners.
 A great challenge of the 21st century will be to prepare communities to adapt to climate change while reducing human impacts on the climate system (known as mitigation).
-Additional factors such as poverty, a lack of resources, the absence of political will, and the necessity for nations to work together add further complexity to this challenge.
+Additional factors such as poverty, a lack of resources, the absence of a political will, and the necessity for nations to work together add further complexity to this challenge.
 Many jobs and industries will be affected by the changes that are happening or are anticipated for the future.

 Climate change has profound impacts at home and afar, today and in the future